Dockerfile with multi-layer dependencies using uv and pyproject.toml

 Dockerfile with uv

-In this section, we will cover 2 scenarios and how to adapt the Dockerfile
+In this section, we will cover 2 scenarios and how to adapt the Dockerfile with uv in each case.

 - Multi-layer dependencies within a single-stage build